Real Estate Questions

 Asking the Right Questions About a Real Estate Career

 The most serious mistakes are not being made as a result of wrong answers.
 The true dangerous thing is asking the wrong question.— Peter Drucker

-Two specific news developments during 2012 totally reinforced my perspective that recommends a questioning attitude toward banks and bankers (particularly when it comes to commercial real estate financing).
+Two specific news developments during 2012 reinforced a questioning attitude toward banks and bankers (particularly when it comes to commercial real estate financing).
 I am referring to (1) the Federal Reserve "stress test" of the biggest banks and (2) a former Goldman Sachs executive describing how client interests regularly take a back seat at this particular banking firm to corporate money-making.
 Events like this strongly support the ongoing need to ask (the right) questions before making any financial decisions involving any bank.

-Here is an excellent analysis and description of real estate cash flow and numerous other financial measures that should be understood when evaluating real property.
+When investing in real estate, buyers need to impose their own version of "stress tests" that reflect the financial health of a property and business.
+"What Every Real Estate Investor Needs to Know About Cash Flow" is an excellent analysis and description of real estate cash flow and numerous other financial measures that should be understood when evaluating real property.
 The author, Frank Gallinelli, talks about the real estate due diligence process in the video shown below.